Properties of Noncommutative Renyi and Augustin Information: Properties of Auxiliary Functions

-Note that the set in Eq.~\eqref{om2} is not a convex set hence not the state space of a subalgebra.
-So for this case, the argument using amalgamated $L_p$ spaces dose not applies.
-Instead, we provide a direct interpolation proof.
+Note that the product states $\si^{\ten n}$ does not form a convex set; hence it is not the state space of a subalgebra.
+So for this case, the argument using amalgamated $L_p$ spaces does not apply.
+Instead, we provide a proof using direct interpolation.
 First,

 where the infimum is taken over all positive $\tau$ with $\norm{\tau}{2\al'}=1$.
 Given $1\le \alpha_0,\al_1\le \infty$ and $\epsilon >0$, we choose $\tau_0$ and $\tau_1$ such that $\norm{\tau_0}{2\al_0'}=\norm{\tau_1}{2\al_1'}=1$ and